Determining Illinois Alimony in 2024

 • While state legislation offers practitioners a formula, in our extensive experience, more clients choose to deviate from the guideline, than follow it;

-• While inflation has returned to more manageable levels in 2024, the cost-of-living remains stubbornly high and shows no signs of abating, which in turn, significantly impacts a couple's ability to afford their separate post-marital lifestyles - regardless of how much maintenance is being paid or received;
+• While inflation has returned to more manageable levels, the cost-of-living remains stubbornly high and shows no signs of abating, which in turn, significantly impacts a couple's ability to afford their separate post-marital lifestyles - regardless of how much maintenance is being paid or received;

 • The Tax Cuts and Jobs Act (TCJA) eliminated the deduction of alimony payments for payors, and recipients are no longer required to report payments as taxable income on their federal returns, but still may do so on their Illinois state returns, further complicating their post-divorce tax picture;